trancefixer/dotfiles/README.md

     trap 'clear' 0
 fi
 ```
 This code takes care of cleaning up when we log out.
+That is, this code runs when a login shell exits.
 If `$HOME/.shlogout` exists and is readable, we evaluate that and exit
 with the last command's exit code; otherwise we just clear the screen so that we don't leave our work showing.
-That is, this code runs when a login shell exits.
 If the logout process varied from site to site, it might be more appropriate to put it in the site-specific section.
+You could easily do some kind of disk wiping or encryption here.

 (more to come)

-This section makes sure to run `$HOME/.shlogout` when the login shell exits so you can clean some things up.
-There's a `clear` command in here because this harkens back to the days of green screens,
-and you wanted to not leave personal data behind.
-You could easily do some kind of disk wiping or encryption here.